Log query scope and time range in Azure Monitor Log Analytics

 Query scope limits

-Setting the scope to a resource or set of resources is a particularly powerful feature of Log Analytics since it allows you to automatically consolidate distributed data in a single query.
+Setting the scope to a resource or set of resources is a powerful feature of Log Analytics since it allows you to automatically consolidate distributed data in a single query.
 It can significantly affect performance though if data needs to be retrieved from workspaces across multiple Azure regions.

 The time range specifies the set of records that are evaluated for the query based on when the record was created.
 This is defined by the TimeGenerated column on every record in the workspace or application as specified in the following table.
 For a classic Application Insights application, the timestamp column is used for the time range.